What is pemphigus?

 Who gets drug-induced pemphigus?

 Over 200 cases of drug-induced pemphigus have been reported in the medical literature.
-Risk factors include:
+The reports suggest that patients with drug-induced pemphigus may have similar characteristics to non-drug-induced pemphigus.

-- Race — cases reported from Israel suggest pemphigus may be more common in Jews of Ashkenazi descent
+- Race — pemphigus may be more common in Jews of Ashkenazi descent

 - Sex — more cases were seen in women than in men in some studies